MicrosoftDocs/cpp-docs/docs/sanitizers/asan.md

 ![asan-project-system](MEDIA/asan-project-system.PNG)

 To build from the IDE, opt out of [these incompatible flags](./asan-known-issues.md#Incompatible-switches-and-functionality).
-For an existing project that is compiled in Debug mode, this could mean the following:
+For an existing project that is compiled /Od (or Debug Mode), this could mean the following:

 - Turn off [edit and continue](https://docs.microsoft.com/en-us/visualstudio/debugger/how-to-enable-and-disable-edit-and-continue?view=vs-2019)
 - Turn off [runtime checks](https://docs.microsoft.com/en-us/cpp/build/reference/rtc-run-time-error-checks?view=msvc-160)